WICG/resize-observer/explainer.md

 #### What about transforms?

-Transforms do not affect clientSize.
+Transforms do not affect content size.
 They should not trigger notifications.

 #### What about animations?

-Animations that affect clientSize should trigger notifications.
+Animations that affect content size should trigger notifications.

 Developers might want to skip doing work during animation if work is expensive.

 #### Resizing and visibility

-clientSize becomes 0 when element is invisible.
+content size becomes 0 when element is invisible.
 This will generate a resize notification.
 Developers will be able to use ResizeObserver to observe visibility.